vincentia1227/Mini-Project/README.md

-# Mini-Project
+# Mini-Project-1
-AEC projects using Python, Grasshopper, pyRevit, Raven, Claude
+AEC mini projects on pyRevit using Claude